1.What is Hong Kong Initial Public Offering (IPO) Subscription?

 What are the fees to be charged for participating in International Placing?

 Fee rules: Charged when you alloted the lot(s), otherwise you will not be charged.

 Fee details: transaction levy, transaction fee, economic fee, placing handling fee.

 Transaction levy, broker fee, broker commission and other fees shall be equal to the allotment amount *1.0085%

 Placing Handling fee: The placing Handling fee is charged at a percentage of the allocated amount,; different project's application channel fee is different.

 To know the specific percentage to be charged, please consult with the business manager.

 This channel fee will be stipulated in the document signed by you.

-When will the results of the International Placing come out?
+When can the results of the international placing be known?